 Nothing is a big turn-off for customers than clicking on a search result and being greeted with a buffering sign.
 Understand that rarely do people just click on a single search result and they quickly open different SERPs on new tabs.
 If your page takes time to load, you can also say goodbye to your prospect as they’ve moved on.
 Your bounce rate shoots up and the content that you worked so hard on is lying unexplored.
 Ouch.
 Optimizing page load time can highly reduce the bounce rate.

 Protip – You can check and increase Page Speed with Google PageSpeed Insights Field Data.

 More than 60% of all Google queries are performed using mobile devices.
 Since the number is at a record high, you cannot ignore optimizing your SEO activities for mobile devices.
 The number of mobile searches has also prompted Google to include mobile-friendliness as a prominent factor for SEO.
-You need to ensure your site needs minimal scrolling on mobile devices, avoids flash, and loads quickly.
+You need to ensure your site needs minimal scrolling on mobile devices, avoids flash, and loads quickly, so fewer users will have concerns about clearing the cache, updating the device, and freeing up storage.
 All these factors will add to the positive CX.